Last updated: July 19, 2023

 As the mining works moved further north to Glen Davis in later years, the railway line became redundant.
 The line was ultimately dismantled in 1940, and the Glow Worm Tunnel was left abandoned.

-The tunnel has a bend and therefore it is pitch black in the middle of the tunnel as there is no sunlight penetrating.
-Which is a good thing, because that keeps the glow worms happy.
+The tunnel has a bend, and therefore it is pitch black in the middle of the tunnel as there is no sunlight penetrating.
+But that’s a good thing because it keeps the glow worms happy.

 Will you see glow worms on your visit to the tunnel?

-The glow worms will then start appearing around you, mostly on the walls and the ceiling of the tunnel.
+The glow worms will then start appearing around you, mainly on the walls and the ceiling of the tunnel.
 It can be quite an incredible sight!

 Glow Worm Tunnel Track Notes

 The walking track from the car park to the Glow Worm Tunnel is approximately 2 km return.
-It’s a relatively easy walk, with one set of stairs and some sections with rough surface.
+It’s a relatively easy walk, with one set of stairs and some sections with rough surfaces.

 Good hiking shoes are strongly recommended, especially for when you’re heading into the tunnel.
-It’s obviously dark in there, and the surface is very uneven.
+It’s dark in there, and the surface is very unpredictable.